How to Study for the Shelf Exams & Step 2…And Impress Residencies

 While there are many approaches to learning and studying, there are several core methods that every student must use to excel on the boards.
 These methods can often be broken up into three distinct phases.
-Failing to complete any one of them will lead to a lackluster performance on the shelf exams and Step 2 CK, but sticking to the fundamentals and mastering these phases will maximize your chances of getting the score you want.
+Failing to complete any one of them will lead to lackluster performance on the shelf exams and Step 2, but sticking to the fundamentals and mastering these phases will maximize your chances of getting the score you want.

 1. The Learning Phase